neoxic/lua-mongo/README.md

 end
 ```

-Please check out the [API Reference] for more information.
+Check out the [API Reference] for more information.

 [lua-mongo]: https://github.com/neoxic/lua-mongo